noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc-gateways.md

 ### with TG

+- regional resource that lives outside of a VPC boundary
-- enables east-west traffic flow across VPCs
+- enables east-west traffic flow across accounts, regions and VPCs
+  - over one VIF and BGP peering
+- manage east-west traffic via the route table of the transit gateway
+  - e.g. VPC-A -> VPC-B but not VPC-B -> VPC-A

-## Site to Site VPN
+## Site to Site VPN (S2S)

 ### Customer Gateway (CG)